What is Intermittent Fasting?Nutrition 2 min Read

 The longer the food is in your stomach the longer it will take before you are hungry again.
 Protein is king.

 The thermic effect is how many calories your body uses to digest food.
-The thermic effect of protein is highest of all macronutrients.
-This means that your body will absorb less net calories from eating protein than it will from equal amounts of fat or carbs.
+The thermic effect of protein is the highest of all macronutrients.
+This means that your body will absorb fewer net calories from eating protein than it will from equal amounts of fat or carbs.